Accessibility statement

 My research focuses on the mammalian immune responses to parasitic worm infections.
 More than 25% of the population of the world is infected with a parasitic worm (helminth), and the global burden of these diseases disproportionately afflicts those in Low-Middle Income Countries (LMIC).
 Helminth infections are predominantly thought of as “disablers” rather than killers, and disease-associated morbidity leads to a very high cost as measured by disability-adjusted life years (DALYs).
 This is particularly true for schistosomiasis (>200 million infected).

 We aim to answer two main and related questions: (1) How can we promote protective immune responses?
-(2) How does the worm try stop this?
-This work has been funded by the Global Challenge Research Fund, Academy of Medical Science and the Wellcome Trust.
+(2) How does the worm try to stop this?
+We are funded by the MRC and have also received funding from the Academy of Medical Science and GCRF.

 Teaching and scholarship